 Knouse started teaching his toning practice to large groups.
-Simply put, the breath practice involves sipping in breath during inhale, followed by the LONG SiGH® and making a vowel sound on the exhale while focusing attention on the sensations of the breath.
-Toning, according to Knouse, is the equivalent of tuning up your inside while becoming more present.
-“In this moment of focused attention, there is no past, no future, only awareness of the infinite present moment.”
-Without intention, it is just sound, but add the focused intention and it is vibrational healing energy.
+Simply put, the breath practice he taught involved sipping in breath during inhale, followed by the LONG SiGH® and making a vowel sound on the exhale while focusing attention on the sensations of the breath.
+Toning, Knouse told me in several interviews in 2021, was the equivalent of tuning up your inside while becoming more present.
+“In this moment of focused attention, there is no past, no future, only awareness of the infinite present moment,” he said.
+Without intention, it is just sound, but he added that the focused intention turned it into vibrational healing energy.

 What Knouse was doing is not exactly new in spiritual circles, but he added BioFeedback.
 For thousands of years, Yogis and other spiritual seekers used patterns of sound or resonance to calm the mind and heal the body.
 Polyphonic overtone singing has long been associated with the mystical traditions of the world’s religions–from European medieval monk chants to Tuvan throat singing in Tibet.
-Unlike these ancient practices, Knouse’s “toning” does not require singing, harmonizing, or chanting skills.
-He says the only requirement is “intensely focused attention while making any tone.”
+Unlike these ancient practices, Knouse’s “toning” did not require singing, harmonizing, or chanting skills.
+He pointed out that the only requirement was “intensely focused attention while making any tone.”

-In just three years, Knouse has developed a following of more than 1400 citizen scientists who are members of the HeartMath & Mindful Science Toning Facebook Group.
-Of those members, 530 have the Inner Balance, and more than 150 of them have contributed coherence data in their 28-day toning experimental groups.
-He has been carefully collecting the coherence data using the HeartMath HeartCloud.
+In the three years leading up to our inteview, Knouse had developed a following of more than 1400 citizen scientists who joined the Facebook group, the HeartMath & Mindful Science Toning.
+Of those members, 530 were using the Inner Balance, and more than 150 of them had contributed coherence data in their 28-day toning experimental groups.
+Knouse said he had been carefully collecting the coherence data using the HeartMath HeartCloud for both personal and publication purposes.
 Below is a graph of one of his toner’s typical results.

 Toning seems to work for many of the participants

-Jason Berger, a member who has been facing a serious illness, has toned daily for 1 year, for 5 minutes silent and 5 minutes with sound.
-He said while he does not necessarily feel differently during the session, his blood tests are telling a different story.
+Jason Berger, a 2021 member who had been facing a serious illness, told me he had been toning daily for 1 year, for 5 minutes silent and 5 minutes with sound.
+He said while he does not necessarily feel differently during the session, his blood tests were telling a different story.